By Carlito Rovira

 The nationalist movement that rose up in the first half of the 20th Century compelled the U.S. colonizers to change their methods of subjugating the people of Puerto Rico.
 Long after the Ponce Massacre, decades later into the present day, the U.S. colonizers became more sophisticated in their methods of domination.

-By 1952, Washington, DC allowed some semblances of democracy, in an attempt to fool the people with illusions of inclusiveness and to disguise the exploitative nature of the colonial relationship before the eyes of the world.
+By 1952, Washington, DC allowed some semblances of democracy, in an attempt to fool the people with illusions of self-determination and to disguise the exploitative nature of the colonial relationship before the eyes of the world.